Matt Draper - Tonga 2018

 Do I need to worry about Jellyfish?

 Depending on the wind direction and ocean currents there could be small Jellyfish present in the water.
-Wearing a thin wetsuit will stop any uncomfortable stings, but generally speaking this isn’t an issue and both Matt and your guide will have a very good understanding of the water conditions each day.
+Wearing a thin wetsuit will help stop any uncomfortable stings.
+Generally speaking this isn’t an issue and both Matt and your guide will have an understanding of the water conditions each day.

 Do I need to worry about sharks?

-If you have been following Matt’s work closely you will know of his goal of changing people’s fear to fascination regarding sharks and other apex predators.
-If you are fortunate enough to see a shark while in Tonga the situation will be quickly assessed by both Matt and your guide and you will have the choice of being safely escorted back to the boat or staying present to witness natures beauty.
-If you decide to head back to the boat you can even leave your camera with Matt who will happily photograph the shark for you so you can remember the moment.
+If you have been following Matt’s work closely you will be aware of his goal of Replacing people’s Fear with Fascination regarding sharks and other apex predators.
+If you are fortunate enough to see a shark while in Tonga the situation will be quickly assessed by both Matt and your guide After assessing the situation you will have the choice of being safely escorted back to the boat or staying present to witness natures beauty.
+If you decide to head back to the boat you may even be able to leave your camera with Matt who will happily photograph the shark so you can remember the moment.

 What will be served for lunch?